Information on how to stay safe and healthy during your gap year overseas.

 You don’t need to become a native overnight, slaving over research about a country when you want to be having fun.
 But a bit of local knowledge can go a long way to enhance your travel experience and earn you respect in the country you’re visiting :

-- before you head off on your gap year, make sure you familiarise yourself with your destination and its local laws and customs
+before you head off on your gap year, make sure you familiarise yourself with your destination and its local laws and customs.
+Checking the local laws and customs section of our country travel advice is a good place to start.

-- try to blend in to the local community - be conscious of any religious dress codes and dress accordingly.
-It’s important to be respectful when you are visiting someone else’s country
+try to blend in to the local community - be conscious of any religious dress codes and dress accordingly.
+It’s important to be respectful when you are visiting other countries

-- get a good guide book and read up on your destination.
-Make sure you know about local laws and customs, especially those relating to alcohol and drugs.
+get a good guide book and read up on your destination.
 Your guide book may also have the layout of the town or city you are visiting which can prove very useful!

 Gap year money

-We know you can never have enough of it but make sure that whatever money you do have Before you go abroad you’ll need to think about how much money you’ll need, what format you’re going to take it in and where you’re going to stash it.
+Before you go abroad you’ll need to think about how much money you’ll need, what format you’re going to take it in and where you’re going to keep it.

 The following tips should help you when thinking about cash on your gap travel:

-- with a worldwide ATM network you can withdraw cash from hole-in-the-wall machines in most places abroad
+with a worldwide ATM network you can withdraw cash from cash machines in most places abroad

-- check with your bank prior to going abroad whether you can use your debit/credit card in the countries you are visiting and any card usage charges that may apply.
+before you go, let your bank know which countries you are travelling to.
+They will be able to advise you whether you can use your debit/credit card in the countries you are visiting and any card usage charges that may apply.
 If you plan to get the bulk of your funds in this way, be sure to keep your cards safe

-- have a return ticket, or enough money to buy one.
-It’s worth noting that if you don’t have a return ticket, many countries will refuse you entry unless you can prove you have enough money to buy one
+have a return ticket, or enough money to buy one.
+If you don’t have a return ticket, many countries will refuse you entry unless you can prove you have enough money to buy one

 Stay in touch

-- tell friends and family your plans before you go and keep in regular contact, especially if you change your plans.
-If there’s an emergency, at least people will know where to start looking for you
+tell friends and family your plans before you go and keep in regular contact, especially if you change your plans

-- set up an email account such as Hotmail or Yahoo! that you can access from anywhere in the world to help you keep in contact.
-There are public internet cafes in most major cities around the world and it’s a good way to inform those back home of where you are and what you’re doing
+set up an webmail account such as Hotmail or Yahoo! to help you keep in contact.
+There are public internet cafes or WiFi facilities in most major cities around the world

 Visas and passports

 If you wish to travel abroad you need a passport, even for a day trip.
 Apply in good time.
-You can get advice from the Identity & Passport Service website or call them on 0300 222 0000 (calls are charged at your network provider’s standard national rate).
+You can get advice from the HM Passport Office website or call them on 0300 222 0000 (calls are charged at your network provider’s standard national rate).

-- if you plan to travel overseas you may require a visa to enter the country you are going to
+- if you plan to travel overseas you may need a visa to enter the country you are going to

-- check visa requirements with your travel agent or contact the Consulate or Embassy of the country you plan to visit
+- you can check visa requirements in the entry requirements section of our travel advice for the country you’re visiting.
+For further information or any enquiries about work visas contact the Consulate or Embassy of the country you plan to visit

 - if you are a British Dependent Territories Citizen, British Overseas Citizen, British Subject, British National Overseas, or a British Protected Person, you may need a visa that is not required by British Citizens